ananthulasaigoud/Ananth_Farms/README.md

 ## 🆘 Support

-- **Email**: support@ananthfarms.com
+For support and questions:
-- **Documentation**: Check the in-app help section
+- Check the documentation
-- **Issues**: Report bugs via GitHub issues
+- Open an issue on GitHub

-## 🎉 Acknowledgments

-- Built with modern web technologies
-- Powered by Supabase for backend services
-- Enhanced with AI features for better farm management
-- Designed for Indian farmers' specific needs
+- Contact the development team

 ---

-**🌾 Happy Farming with FarmLog!** 🚜
+**Farm Finance Tracker** - Making farm management smarter and more efficient! 🌾✨